ChristianGracia/Bash-Script-Generator/README.md

 `node node_modules/bash-script-dependency-generator/ INSTALLATION_LANGUAGE FILE`

-File argument is optional, if omitted, a script will be attemped to be built from whatever is in the versionedDependencies object or nonVersionedDependencies array
+File argument is optional, if omitted, a script will be attempted to be built from whatever is in the versionedDependencies object or nonVersionedDependencies array

 **Python dependencies - Pip**